philsturgeon/phil.tech/_posts/2014-07-19-send-psr0-to-the-standards-farm-in-the-sky.markdown

 disqus_identifier: send-psr0-to-the-standards-farm-in-the-sky
 ---

-This article attempts to convince you that deprecating the PSR-0 auto-loading standard in favor of the PSR-4 auto-loading standard is not only a good idea, but a problemless wonderland of happy benefits, in the hope that when I try to get this done on the FIG mailing list, people will be happy about it instead of sad or rage-mode.
+This article attempts to convince you that deprecating the PSR-0 auto-loading standard in favor of the PSR-4 auto-loading standard is not only a good idea, but a problem-less wonderland of happy benefits, in the hope that when I try to get this done on the FIG mailing list, people will be happy about it instead of sad or rage-mode.

 In December 2013, the PHP-FIG voted PSR-4 into place, which Paul Jones and a few others always billed as an "alternative" to PSR-0.
 I believe it was talked about as an alternative at the time because we _knew_ that the PHP community would drop their collective bricks if we tried to pull PSR-0 out from under them, right as they were just slowly getting used to using it.
 It was always going to be bumped off at some point - in my head, but left to co-exist with PSR-0 for a while to ease the transition.